C. David Creech

 "Do your best to let clients know as soon as possible what they are dealing with, what it will likely cost to conclude the matter, give them the best advice you can on the alternative routes to get there, and then work and fight like hell to make it happen."

 A North Carolina native, David earned his Juris Doctor with honors at the University of North Carolina in 1988 where he was an editor of the North Carolina Law Review.
 David is listed in Law & Politics magazine as "Super Lawyer".
-He is "AV" rated by Martindale-Hubbell, is listed in "Best Lawyers in America," (Medical Malpractice 2007-2009) (Medical Malpractice, Personal Injury Litigation 2010-2014), (Litigation – Health Care, Medical Malpractice Law, Personal Injury Litigation 2015), Health Care Law, Insurance Law, Litigation – Health Care, Litigation – Insurance, Medical Malpractice Law, Personal Injury Litigation 2016-2017), “North Carolina Legal Elite” (Litigation 2003, 2005, 2017), (Construction 2008-2009), and is a member of the Federation of Defense and Corporate Counsel, the North Carolina Association of Defense Attorneys and the Defense Research Institute.
+He is "AV" rated by Martindale-Hubbell, is listed in "Best Lawyers in America," (Medical Malpractice 2007-2009) (Medical Malpractice, Personal Injury Litigation 2010-2014), (Litigation – Health Care, Medical Malpractice Law, Personal Injury Litigation 2015), Health Care Law, Insurance Law, Litigation – Health Care, Litigation – Insurance, Medical Malpractice Law, Personal Injury Litigation 2016-2017), “North Carolina Legal Elite” (Litigation 2003, 2005, 2017), (Construction 2008-2009), and is a member of the Federation of Defense and Corporate Counsel, and the North Carolina Association of Defense Attorneys.
 David has published analyses of legal precedents and trends, and he is often engaged to address professional workshops and seminars on areas of his expertise.
 He is an avid scuba diver and underwater photographer.

 AREAS OF PRACTICE